Anadea/anadea_blog/content/posts/how-to-create-an-investment-app-what-you-should-know-in-2025/index.md

 4. ***Design and development.*** At this step, the team should design interfaces and build features for your app according to your requirements and the set plan.
 Approaches to the development can differ based on the chosen methodology.
 5. ***App testing and launch.*** Before your app becomes available to users, it is vital to test its security and the correctness of its functionality.
 It can be done with the help of tests of different types.
 Some of them should be conducted in parallel with development.
 At the same time, it is also crucial to test the general performance of the solution after all bugs are fixed.
 You need to make sure that all the introduced changes haven’t caused any new issues.
 6. ***Monitoring and updates.*** After the launch, your work on the app should still go on.
 It is very important to track its performance, timely detect and react to all possible vulnerabilities, as well as improve the existing features.
 We always recommend our customers attentively listen to users and try to enhance the apps based on their opinions.

+   {{< advert_with_cta title="Discover the Flexidea Success Story" description="See how we helped Flexidea bring their innovative idea to life with a custom software solution." button="Read more here" url="https://anadea.info/projects/flexidea" >}}

 ## How to monetize your investment application